haplo-org/haplo-plugins/haplo_workflow_direct_to_transitions/readme.txt

-title: Haplo Workflow Direct to Transitions
+title: Workflow direct to transitions
 --
 This plugin implements the @"haplo:directToTransitions"@ feature to add transition panels to main page of workflow ui.